 Ian’s favoured Gehry building being the Guggenheim in Spain which broke away from traditional neo-classical style whilst still including Modern European design features combined with his signature style.

-“It’s especially great to see an influx of appreciation of European design through the pieces we bring over in our westernised culture.
+“It’s especially great to see an influx of appreciation of European design through the pieces we bring over into our westernised culture.
 We take so much influence from their predecessors yet rarely we look into the true form of its history.
-By importing all these beautiful pieces, I believe we are expanding the nature in which we can learn from history.”
-Ian.
+By importing all these beautiful pieces, I believe we are expanding the nature in which we can learn from history.” - Ian.